arsaha28/AlgorithmDataStructure/README.md

 # Algorithm and Datastructure project
 Goal of this repository is to provide detail examples and implementation of most common data structures and algorithm.
-First part of this repository is dedicated for data structures.Reference book used =>Algorithms by Robert Sedgewick
+Reference book used
+ * Algorithms by Robert Sedgewick
+ * Elements Of Programming Interviews In Java
-# Datastructure [WIP]
+# Datastructure
   * Stack
   * LinkedList
   * Queue